 |11||The time that you tracked or added for the work item on that day.|

 The () icon indicates that you have not entered time or only have a single time record for that work item ID on that day.

 When you click this icon, the "Add Time" dialog box opens with the time record details.
-Here, you can add, edit or delete time records and it fully integrates with the rest of TFS and Timetracker.
+Here, you can add, edit or delete time records and it fully integrates with the rest of Dev Ops Server/Services and 7pace Timetracker.

 When "Activity Types" are configured by your administrator, an "Activity Type" column will also display on this dialog box, allowing you to add and edit activity types for your time records.

 If you make any changes, click the Save button to save the changes and show them on the time sheet.

 Note: For single time records per work item ID per day, you can directly edit or delete a time record in the table cell, similar to an Excel spreadsheet.
 Simply double-click within the cell and start typing the new time from your keyboard.
 To delete the time record, go to that cell and press the Delete key from the keyboard.